COLZA'Live: Understanding rapeseed crop management in 7 sequences

 Digital support: Presentations and resources handed over after each session.

-End-of-session quiz, Q&A, individual satisfaction survey, self-assessment.
+Quiz during each session, Q&A, individual satisfaction survey, self-positioning.

 If you have any requests for adaptations to help you succeed in your course, please contact the disability referent: